 HOLOPROSENCEPHALY

-Between the fourth to sixth week of gestation, the forebrain (prosencephalon) is divided into the two hemispheres.
+Between the fourth to sixth week of gestation, the forebrain (prosencephalon-telencephalon) is divided into the two hemispheres.
 Absence of this cleavage results in a spectrum of malformations called holoprosencephaly (HPE).
 Because the olfactory nerves which are part of the rhinencephalon are absent, the term arrhinencephaly has also been applied to this malformation.
 However, in HPE, there is much more missing than the olfactory brain.
 In the most severe form, alobar HPE, the brain consists of a single spherical forebrain structure with a single ventricle.
 A large cyst which communicates with the ventricle is present in the posterior-dorsal part of the brain.
 The brain in alobar HPE is small and the gyral pattern and cortical architecture are abnormal.
 The eyes, which evaginate from the forebrain in the fourth week, are small and malformed or there is only one eye (cyclopia).
-In milder forms (semilobar and lobar HPE), the brain is larger and there is partial separation of the hemispheres.
+Milder forms of HPE are semilobar HPE (fusion of frontal and parietal lobes with separation of the occipital lobes), lobar HPE (fusion of the ventral frontal lobes with separation of the rest of the hemispheres).
+The brainstem and cerebellum are preserved or show milder malformations.
+At the mild end of the spectrum is the middle interhemispheric fusion variant in which the anterior and posterior parts of the hemispheres are separate but the posterior frontal and parietal lobes along with the basal ganglia and thalamus are fused.
+Atelencephaly-aprosencephaly, a malformation in which the telencephalon is absent and only a nubbin of gliomesenchymal tissue with calcifications representing the diencephalon remains, has recently been added on the severe end of the spectrum.

 A specrum of midline facial anomalies accompanies the brain malformations.
 In alobar HPE, these are severe and include a proboscis (a trunk-like structure above the single eye), a single nostril, cleft lip, and cleft palate.
 Milder brain pathology is accompanied by milder or subtle facial defects such as a central incisor and hypotelorism.
 The correlation between the facial anomalies and HPE was pointed out by DeMeyer in a paper titled "The face predicts the brain" (Pediatrics1964;34:256-63).
 Alobar HPE is incompatible with survival.
 Milder forms are associated with variable psychomotor retardation depending on the pathology.
 Diabetes insipidus is frequent in these patients.